SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

             println("Something that doesn't have an area")
          }
       }
-   !! <REPL Input>:1:5: warning: constant 'object' inferred to have type 'AnyObject', which may be unexpected !! for object in objects {
-   !!     ^
-   !! <REPL Input>:1:5: note: add an explicit type annotation to silence this warning !! for object in objects {
-   !!     ^
-   !!            : AnyObject
    </ Area is 12.5663708
    </ Area is 243610.0
    </ Something that doesn't have an area